 Strongly Disagree Disagree Neutral Agree Strongly Agree

 Objective and Fair 1 2 3 4 5

 2. Resourceful/knowledgeable 1 2 3 4 5

 3. Communicated effectively 1 2 3 4 5

 4. Supportive 1 2 3 4 5

 5. Respectful 1 2 3 4 5

-6. Listened to my comments/concerns 1 2 3 4 5
+Listened to my comments/concerns 1 2 3 4 5

 7. Patient 1 2 3 4 5

 Demonstrated understanding of the clinician role 1 2 3 4 5

-Did you receive information from the peer review about your performance that you found helpful? \\\ Yes \\\ No
+Did you receive information from the peer review about your performance that you found helpful?
+Yes No

-Department of Public Health Nurse Train Policy and Procedure Manual for Public Health Nurse Train 2 id the peer reviewer suggest resources to you that will aid in improving your job performance?
-Yes No hat aspects of the peer review do you feel will benefit your job performance? ease make any suggestions for improvement in the evaluation approach of the peer reviewer
+Department of Public Healt Policy and Procedure Manual for Public Health Nurse Trainin 202 g d the peer reviewer suggest resources to you that will aid in improving your job performance?
+Yes No hat aspects of the peer review do you feel will benefit your job performance? ease make any suggestions for improvement in the evaluation approach of the peer reviewer.